sunjianhua/aipuppet/pages/resume.md

 ## 💼 Project Experience

+Below are several project demonstrations I participated in, where I primarily served as a client-side developer and, in multiple projects, was responsible for handling skill-related tasks.

 ### 📱 Platform: Mobile Game
 **Project Type:** Survival + Zombie Combat + Base Building
 **Role:** Full-time Client & Server Developer